dsanz/liferay-learn/docs/dxp/7.x/en/site-building/site-appearance/themes/upgrading-a-theme.md

 # Upgrading a Theme

 Themes developed for previous versions of Liferay DXP must be upgraded in order to be deployed to a new version.
-The `gulp upgrade` task updates Liferay DXP version references and theme dependencies.
-This allows you to deploy your theme to the newer version of Liferay DXP.
+The `gulp upgrade` task updates Liferay version references and theme dependencies.
+This allows you to deploy your theme to newer versions of Liferay.

 ## Prerequisites

 The Liferay Theme Generator is used to run the upgrade task.
-If you have not already done so, then you must install it with this command:
+If you have not done so, then install it with this command:

 ```bash
 npm install -g generator-liferay-theme@10.x.x